h4writer/droneshowcreator/docs/discription_edit_actions.rst

       *tekst*

+    - Keyframes

+      *tekst*

   5.2.2.8 Roll over

-  *Function where color A will replace color B by rolling the color over the entire area of ​​the layout.
-See chapter 4.3.4 for more information.*
+  *Function where color A will replace color B by rolling the color over the entire area of ​​the layout.*

   - Properties